 by Leland Searles

 South and north Coyote groups singing alternately.
 The north group sounds like laughing foxes.
 A Barred Owl some nights.
-Soybean field over the fence, planted on the contour with contour embankments Beans harvested one afternoon through evening darkness Finally, a non-wildfire sunset as the western fires die down The chill of night, asleep in a …
+Soybean field over the fence, planted on the contour with contour …

 -